 Can I get a psychoeducational assessment done without taking my child out of school?

 In some situations I am able to arrange psychoeducational testing on weekends.
 I suggest calling and speaking with me directly to make such arrangements.
 But be aware, weekend assessment times fill quickly, and after school students are often tired.
 We need student’s to be fresh and ready to engage so that the results are valid.
+A psychoeducational assessment involves testing of maximal ability and effort, not average ability or effort.

 How long do I have to wait to schedule a psychoeducational assessment?